Additional Guidance

 In all cases, as an essential deliverable, projects must include high-quality documentation as learning resources of the proposal.

-Cardano Open: Developers (technical) is the most relevant track in Fund 12 to open source solutions.
+Cardano Open: Developers (technical) is the most relevant track in Fund13 to open source solutions.

 Areas of interest: